×

 Understanding the Assignment Requirements

 Before diving into coding, it's crucial to thoroughly understand the project requirements.
 This ensures that you know what the final product should accomplish and how it should behave.
-Let's break down a typical assignment that involves creating an HTTP server with user authentication and file access.
+Let's break down a typical web development assignment that involves creating an HTTP server with user authentication and file access.

 User Authentication